rikitoro/cdecv_with_monitor/README.md

 - 8-bit architecture CPU
 - Very simple but good capable instruction set architecture
 - Also very simple micro-architecture
-- Good for introducing computer architecture education
+- Good educational materials for entry level computer architecture

 # Instruction Set Architecture of CDEC v
 CDEC v is defined to be a 8-bit CPU architecture consisting of following register set, memory, and instructions.